chsi022/get-started/README.md

 # Tools / Plugins used
 #=================================

-1.
-SASS is used for CSS precompilation.
+1. SASS is used for CSS precompilation.
 SASS must be installed if changes to the styles are to be carried out.
 Please find the installation guide here http://sass-lang.com/install

-2.
-The JS plugin MMenu (http://mmenu.frebsite.nl/) is used for mobile navigation.
+2. The JS plugin MMenu (http://mmenu.frebsite.nl/) is used for mobile navigation.
 This is one of the mobile menu plugin that I am familiar with and it offers a wide range of options for customisation.

-3.
-The JS plugin carouFredSel (https://github.com/gilbitron/carouFredSel) is used for the hero carousel, and is fully capable to be used to implement the blog carousel.
-Again, this is the carousel plugin that I am most familiar with, hance it was pick for this project.
+3. The JS plugin carouFredSel (https://github.com/gilbitron/carouFredSel) is used for the hero carousel, and is fully capable to be used to implement the blog carousel.
+Again, this is the carousel plugin that I am most familiar with, hence it was pick for this project.

-4.
-This project was created with a HTML5 boilerplate from Initializr (https://html5boilerplate.com/).
+4. This project was created with a HTML5 boilerplate from Initializr (https://html5boilerplate.com/).
 It was picked to quickly get the project up and running.
 It was customised with Modernizr, jquery and Twitter bootstrap for responsive support.

-5.
-The SASS mixin library bourbon (http://bourbon.io/) and css-reset-and-normalize-sass (https://www.npmjs.com/package/css-reset-and-normalize-sass) was added to the project to kick off the styling work.
-There is no special reasoning to why these 2 were picked over the others - I simply needed some basic mixins and style resets and these came up first in my goole search.
+5. The SASS mixin library bourbon (http://bourbon.io/) and css-reset-and-normalize-sass (https://www.npmjs.com/package/css-reset-and-normalize-sass) was added to the project to kick off the styling work.
+There is no special reasoning to why these 2 were picked over the others - I simply needed some basic mixins and style resets and these came up first in my google search.

+#=================================
+# Disclaimer
+#=================================

+The total time spent implementing the work is roughly 4 hours, please disregard the time differences between git commits.